1871fotc/fotc/docs/about/index.md

 - **established the [Federation Pavilion](federation-pavilion.md)**, which commemorates the contribution of the delegates who attended the 1891 Australian Federation Convention that are buried at the Toowong Cemetery.
 - **commemorated the [140th Anniversary of the cemetery](140-commemoration.md)**.
 We received an Award from the  National Trust of Queensland for our work.
 - provided **biographies for information signs** at significant grave sites.
-- **renamed cemetery roads** after notable people buried nearby to make it easier to find your way around the cemetery.
+- **renamed cemetery roads** after notable people buried nearby, and added the road names to Google Maps to make it easier to find your way around the cemetery.
 - shared the history and stories of Toowong Cemetery through monthly **[guided tours](../guided-tours.md)**.
 - **[published books, a DVD](publications.md)** and **[self‑guided walks](../walks/index.md)**